Infusing diversity, equity and inclusion throughout the Washington University School of Medicine community

 A young Black woman wearing a white physicians coat holds a handwritten sign that says: "My white coat means ... to commit to lifelong learning, humility and the fight for equity in science and medicine!
 'Ndoto Zinatimia'"

-MD Diversity Programs
+Office of Diversity Programs

 Enhances the medical educational environment through recruitment of a culturally diverse academic workforce, while preparing a diverse student body to become leaders in a vibrant, global society.
 Offers programs for high school students; current students, trainees and junior faculty; visiting medical students and more.